Great Western Railway/Grand Trunk Railway/Canadian National Railway Stuart Street Station

 A closeup of the 'HAMILTON' sign next to the station.
 The caption reads 'Garden and Embankment at GTR station, Hamilton Ont.'
+This decorative flower garden was built in the summer of 1885, with the city name made out of small white stones.
 The earliest postmark found for this card is 1907.

 Another closeup of the 'HAMILTON' sign next to the station, this time looking along Stuart St east to Bay.
 The earliest postmark found for this card is 1910.

 Looking east from the platform of the second Stuart Street station, date unknown

 Looking west from the platform of the second Stuart Street station, date unknown